Quarlep/Cosmology-/README.md

 ## User Guide

-You can run *Cosmic* via
+You can run Cosmic via

     python3 cosmic.py

-Later on, you'll see a page in this form;
+After you start the program, you'll see a page in this form:

 ![main_page](https://user-images.githubusercontent.com/45866787/212608475-a6ee691c-c644-434e-b7e6-272e3b710b0f.png)